tagion/alpha-one/README.md

 # Enter Pincode
 # Press 'a' to enter account
 # Press 'i' to enter invoice mode
-# Type the invoice label, press enter and fill the sum of Tagions to generate
+# Type the invoice label, press enter
+# and fill the sum of Tagions to generate (less then 1000)
 # Quit the Visual UI by pressing `q` until you are out

 # ./invoice.hibon should appear